 Chinese hackers targeted US firms, government after trade mission: Researchers

-WASHINGTON/LONDON: Hackers operating from an elite Chinese university probed American companies and government departments for espionage opportunities following a US trade delegation visit to China earlier this year, security researchers told said.
+WASHINGTON/LONDON: Hackers operating from an elite Chinese university probed American companies and government departments for espionage opportunities following a US trade delegation visit to China earlier this year, security researchers told Reuters.

 Cybersecurity firm Recorded Future said the group used computers at China's Tsinghua University to target US energy and communications companies, as well as the Alaskan state government, in the weeks before and after Alaska's trade mission to China.
 Led by Governor Bill Walker, representatives of companies and economic development agencies spent a week in China in May.

-Organisations involved in the trade mission were subject to focussed attention from Chinese hackers, underscoring the tensions around an escalating tit-for-tat trade war between Washington and Beijing.
+Organizations involved in the trade mission were subject to focused attention from Chinese hackers, underscoring the tensions around an escalating tit-for-tat trade war between Washington and Beijing.

 China was Alaska’s largest foreign trading partner in 2017, with over US$1.32 billion in exports.